adamspe/odata-resource/README.md

 # Testing

-Simply requires that `mongod` be running on the default port.
+Requires that `mongod` be running on the default port.

 ```
 % npm test